 Safety concerns began to arise as women were prescribed bioidentical hormones and told that they were much safer.
 Fortunately, more and more research is substantiating that bioidentical hormones are safe and can also provide health benefits.

 The ingredients in bioidentical hormones such as estrogen, progesterone and testosterone are approved by the FDA.
 However, state and local pharmacy boards have jurisdiction over them, not the FDA.
-It is important to know you are using the highest quality compounding pharmacy and that they follow the most stringent guidelines and have excellent quality assurance.
+It is important to use a high quality compounding pharmacy that follows stringent guidelines and have excellent quality assurance.

 You have probably used some hormones.
 Birth Control Pills, Hydrocortisone (used for rashes), and Vitamin D in milk are all forms of hormones.
 Over the last 100 years as we have doubled our life expectancy, the soft tissue glands which create our hormones are being forced to produce them longer than ever.
 Our increasingly stressful lives, poor nutrition, and lack of proper fitness result in declining levels of hormones in our bodies as well.

 Men and women have successfully used bioidentical hormones for decades.
-Men suffering from the symptoms of andropause or women suffering from menopause or perimenopause, can turn to bioidentical hormones to replace the natural hormones that have declined as their bodies have aged.
+Women suffering from menopause or perimenopause, can turn to bioidentical hormones to replace the natural hormones that have declined as their bodies have aged.
 In well-known medical journals, researchers have reported that the bioidentical hormones, estrogen and testosterone, are not only safe but also have a preventative effect on diseases like osteoporosis and prostate cancer.

 If your female hormones (estrogen, progesterone, and testosterone) are unbalanced, you may suffer ill effects such as hot flashes, night sweats, trouble sleeping, mood swings, depression, anxiety, memory loss, vaginal dryness, fatigue, loss of your sex drive and even weight gain.
 Women with balanced hormones integrated with proper nutrition and fitness can have a better quality of life as they age.

 In general, your body’s hormones begin to decline in your thirties.
-At Renewed Vitality Las Colinas, we believe that most people should have their hormones checked by age 40 or earlier if they are experiencing symptoms of menopause or andropause
+Here at Dr Leigh Ann Scott MD, we believe that most people should have their hormones checked by age 40 or earlier if they are experiencing symptoms of perimenopause or andropause.

 The way to prevent chronic illness and to optimize health is to take an active role in addressing healthcare risks before they become a problem.
 Getting tested when you still feel good gives you a benchmark for later comparison when the inevitable happens and hormones decline.

 Because bioidentical hormones have the same molecular structure of the hormones made naturally by your body, there are relatively few side effects.
 Side effects occur mainly when the dosage of hormone is too high for the individual.
-Both Dr. Scott and Nurse Practitioners Elise and Sue monitor and evaluate each patient consistently to assure balanced and proper dosing.
+Both Dr. Scott and Nurse Practitioner Elise monitor and evaluate each patient consistently to assure balanced and proper dosing.

 No, not in most cases.
 We will always consider your individual medical history before prescribing hormones.
 Not all estrogens are created equal.
 Fears of increased risks of heart disease and breast cancer with estrogen therapy have mainly come from the WHI study that was stopped prematurely in the summer of 1992 because of an increased risk of breast cancer and heart disease that was seen in women taking Prempro.
 This study actually highlights the risks of estrogen therapy with non-bioidentical (synthetic) hormones, which is NOT the type prescribed by our office.
 Risks of synthetic progestins were also highlighted in this study.